Pioneer 10: History

 NASA Ames Research Center, rather than Goddard, was selected to manage the project as part of the Pioneer program.
-The Ames Research Center, under the direction of Charles F. Hall, was chosen because of its previous experience with spin-stabilized spacecraft.
-The requirements called for a small, lightweight spacecraft which was magnetically clean and which could perform an interplanetary mission.
-It was to use spacecraft modules that had already been proven in the Pioneer 6 through 9 missions.
-Ames commissioned a documentary film by George Van Valkenburg titled Jupiter Odyssey.
-It received numerous international awards, and is visible on Van Valkenburg's YouTube channel.
+Ames, under the direction of Charles F. Hall, was chosen because of its experience with spin-stabilized spacecraft.
+The mission required a small, lightweight, magnetically clean spacecraft capable of operating in interplanetary space while minimizing interference with its scientific instruments.
+Its design incorporated hardware previously proven on Pioneer 6 through Pioneer 9.